 Continuing down Ranger Camp Rd., the route makes a sharp right at a T-junction, and goes north along Lavant Mill Rd., transitioning from unmaintained, to gravel, to chip seal and smooth pavement, before turning right onto South Lavant Rd., where the loop continues east along an extended stretch of rolling pavement.
 After just under 5km, turn left onto Black Creek Rd., returning to gravel and the beginning an extended climb.

 Eventually, riders will hit the top of Black Creek Rd., leading long descent to Joes Lake.
 Just off route, on the north shore of Joes Lake, is a small Crown Land campsite across from the baseball diamond.
 Another campsite option can continue east off route on Clyde Forks Rd. to the K&P trail.
 After turning north onto the rail trail, riders continue for a further 9.3km to the northern edge of Clyde Lake, the location of a small campsite.

 However, the best site can be found a further 2.8km along the route on the southern shores of Green Lake, along French Line Rd.
 This extended stretch of quiet pavement continues for just over 9km, before transitioning to gravel and then turning right onto Waddle Creek Rd., a beautiful stretch of tree lined dirt.
 From here, the route eventually rejoins Concession Rd.
-2 as the loop continues south-east back to Stewart Gibson Rd, and the starting point in Hopetown.
+2 to the next stretch of unmaintained, White Cemetery Rd., before continuing south-east back to Stewart Gibson Rd, and the starting point in Hopetown.